ubx/CAN-logger2/README.md

 - **Tested on a ESP32-S3 board:** [ESP32-S3 1.64inch AMOLED Touch Display Development Board](https://www.waveshare.com/esp32-s3-touch-amoled-1.64.htm) with a SANDISK High Endurance
   32 GB, microSDHC.
 - **Performance Test**: Running `cangen can0 -D i -I i -L 4 -g 0.7` resulted in a transmission rate of approximately 1,200 messages per second.
+- **Power consumption**: as Web Server: 473 mW, as Logger with dsplay on: 390 mW, as Logger with dsplay off: 370 mW,
 ---

 ## Typical Use Case